Sky-High Construction Costs and Red Tape Threaten Brooklyn's Development Momentum

 Key Details

-- Event & Location: The 2026 Brooklyn Forum, hosted at the 25 Kent Avenue commercial campus, a flagship Class A property spanning a full city block in the heart of Williamsburg.
+- Event & Location: The 2026 Brooklyn Forum, hosted at the 25 Kent Avenue commercial campus in the heart of Williamsburg.

 - Core Stakeholders: Prominent developers, commercial landlords, institutional investors, and local policy advocates operating within the Brooklyn submarket.

-- Economic Hurdles: Panelists highlighted that hard construction costs in the outer boroughs currently exceed $450 per square foot for standard commercial builds, making ground-up development without massive rent premiums mathematically unworkable.
+- Economic Hurdles: Panelists highlighted that soaring construction costs in the outer boroughs are making ground-up development without massive rent premiums mathematically unworkable.

-- Regulatory Roadblocks: Discussions frequently circled back to the expiration of the 421-a tax exemption, local zoning bottlenecks, and lengthy environmental review processes that can add 18 to 24 months to a projected timeline before a shovel ever hits the dirt.
+- Regulatory Roadblocks: Discussions frequently circled back to the 485x tax incentive program, local zoning bottlenecks, and lengthy environmental review processes — the Gowanus rezoning, for instance, took approximately 15 years — before a shovel ever hits the dirt.

 Market Context